stephenlepisto/designpatternexamples/docs/adapter.md

 external libraries that arise from different implementations, such as the C library as it appears on different operating systems.

+## How to Use

+Links to the DataReaderWriter class description:
+- @ref DesignPatternExamples_cpp::DataReaderWriter "DataReaderWriter class" (C++)
+- @ref DesignPatternExamples_csharp.DataReaderWriter "DataReaderWriter class" (C#)

+In the Adapter pattern example, the DataReaderWriter class is the adapter class.
+It hides the details of getting data into and out of some external entity.
+In this example, some data is created, the DataReaderWriter class is used to write the data out (to the external component), followed by using the DataReaderWriter class to read the data back.

+__C++__

+@snippet cplusplus/program.cpp Using Adapter in C++

+__C#__

+@snippet csharp/program.cs Using Adapter in C#

 ### See Also
 - @ref mainpage "Main page"